lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     WHERE dia.ssObjectId = 7470575696289418102

-**Step 2.4.** To plot the phase curve in the `g`-band (i.e, reduced magnitude versus phase angle), first select the `g`-band data by entering "='g'" in the box underneath the table heading ``band`` and hitting "enter".
+**Step 2.4.** To plot the phase curve in the `g`-band (i.e, reduced magnitude versus phase angle), first select the `g`-band data by entering "='g'" in the box underneath the table heading ``band`` and hitting the return key.
 Then open the “Plot Parameters” pop-up window (click on the two-gear icon), click on "Modify Trace", set the "X" to ``phaseAngle`` and "Y" to ``mag - 5 * log10(topocentricDist * heliocentricDist)``.
 Check the "Error" box for the y-axis and select "Symm", and put ``magErr``.
 Click on the "Chart Options" arrow, and set the "X Label" to be "Phase angle [deg]" and the "Y Label"